Understanding Menopause: A Workplace Priority for Companies

 1. Create a Menopause Policy

-Flexible work arrangements – remote work or adjusted hours can help.
+Flexible work arrangements – Consider remote work or adjusted hours.

-Workplace adjustments– temperature control, quiet spaces and uniform adaptations if needed
+Workplace adjustments – Implement temperature control, quiet spaces, and uniform adaptations if necessary.

-Clear Expectations – make sure that everyone in the organisation understands their role in supporting menopause
+Clear Expectations – Ensure everyone in the organization understands their role in supporting menopause.

-Training managers – so they understand menopause and how to support employees.
+Training managers – Equip them with knowledge on menopause and how to support employees.

-Setting up support networks – peer groups where employees can share experiences.
+Establishing support networks – Create peer groups for employees to share experiences.

-Raising awareness – through webinars, manager training and internal campaigns.
+Raising awareness – Conduct webinars, training sessions, and internal campaigns.

-Menopause Champions – individuals who are specialist trained to support
+Menopause Champions – Appoint individuals trained to support their peers.

 3. Offer Wellbeing Support

-Employers can make a real difference by providing:
+Employers can make a positive impact by providing:

-Mental health resources - for example access to counselling services, mindfulness and stress management tools.
+Mental health resources – Access to counseling services and mindfulness tools.

-Nutrition & exercise programmes – to help manage symptoms naturally.
+Nutrition & exercise programs – Help employees manage symptoms naturally.

 4. Be Flexible